-Hello, my name is Tracy.
-I am a photographer, artist, and writer.
-I have spent 14 years dedicating myself to storytelling for others.
-From creating brands to documenting trauma to covering protests and the streets of various cities.
-Always behind the camera, I amassed a portfolio across several genres.
-I became a master storyteller for others.
+As a former professional photographer, I spent 14 years dedicating myself to storytelling for others.
+From documenting trauma to covering protests and the streets of various cities.
+Always behind the camera, passionate about my craft and helping people, I became a master storyteller for others.

-In 2017, after taking a leap to move to NYC to follow my dreams, I fell into a creative black hole.
+After taking a leap to move to The Big Apple to follow my dreams, I fell into a creative black hole.
 I hid from my creativity, I hid from others, I hid behind closed doors the reality of what my life had become.
 I was involved in an all consuming emotional, financial, and physically abusive relationship.
 I was manipulated and controlled.
 I fell into a depression and became physically ill.
 Desperate to escape but seeing no way out, I caved for almost two years.
 I sunk inside myself, ignored my intuition and wandered through my days as a zombie.
-I believed every word that my abuser used.
-I believed I deserved abuse.
-I believed I was nothing.
+I believed my abuser that I was nothing and deserved the abuse.

 Leaving began my journey towards self-love, self-care, and survivorship.
 After months of sitting in the uncomfortable, lost in thoughts of what was next, I found my way towards my inner empath, my creative spirit, and my ability to help others find their way through my words and story.

-My hope is to help others find their way back to their inner creative, discover their passions, and create balanced lives.
-Through the raw, messy, and emotionally authentic stories we can all make it from surviving to thriving.
+My hope is to help you find your way through life, career, and business so you can cultivate joy and build harmony.
+Through sharing raw, messy, and emotionally authentic stories, we can all make the transition from just surviving to thriving.